gwalchmei151/project-elk-stack-1/README.md

-# Project: ELK Stack Implementation
+# Project: ELK Stack Implementation - UNDER CONSTRUCTION
 ## Objectives
 - Install Elasticsearch, Logstash, and Kibana different hosts
 - Ensure the different components can communicate with each other